saeedmrz/Trillo/README.md

 # Trillo

-A simple for CSS Flexbox.
+A simple project using CSS Flexbox.
-You can see live demo at https://saeedmrz.github.io/Trillo/
+From a Udemy course by instructor Jonas Schmedtmann.